RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/00890625f92dea318d2af588de48ba7d7a660fad/assets/simple_update_algorithm.png" width="1000" height="">

-For a more comprehensive explanation I'm encouraging the interested reader to check out the above paper, which is very coherent and clear.
+For a more comprehensive explanation I'm encouraging the interested reader to check out [1], which is written great in a very coherent and clear language.
 ## The Code